National Network and History

 Girls Inc. National keeps gender equality in the national conversation.
 They advocate with elected officials, policy makers, corporations and community organizations on issues that affect girls such as equality in education, violence prevention and juvenile justice.

 We are proud of our Girls Club roots and how we have grown.
-We continue to gather and inspire communities of girls and young women, serving girls from low-income families and advocating for the rights of all girls.
+We continue to gather and inspire communities of girls and young people, serving youth from low-income families and advocating for gender equality.